 Virtual assistants are all the rage.
 Think Siri on Apple's iPhones, HomePod Mini and HomePod, plus of course Google Assistant on Android devices.
 By far the most popular, however, is still Amazon's Alexa.
-Since appearing on the first-gen Echo back in 2016, it has spread to a plethora of smart propositions such as the diminutive Echo Dot (now into its fourth generation) Echo Show – complete with a screen that can follow you around your room – Fire HD tablets and even into Amazon's own true wireless Echo Buds.
-You'll increasingly find Alexa in non-Amazon branded kit too, see Bang & Olufsen's Beosound A1 (2nd gen) or Audio Pro's Addon C5A for starters.
+Since appearing on the first-gen Echo back in 2016, it has spread to a plethora of smart propositions such as the diminutive Echo Dot (now into its fifth generation), the Echo Show – complete with a screen that can follow you around your room – Fire HD tablets and even into Amazon's own true wireless Echo Buds.
+You'll increasingly find Alexa in non-Amazon branded kit too, see Sonos Era, Bang & Olufsen's Beosound A1 (2nd gen) or Audio Pro's Addon C5A for starters.

 Alexa can set alarms, stream podcasts, compile to-do lists, play audiobooks, read PDFs, give you traffic updates, provide the weather forecast, answer trivia, pit you as a contestant in Pointless, control your smart home, play music and much more.
 If you're one of the many to have picked up an Amazon Echo speaker (or Dot, or Show, or Dot Kids Edition), but don't know if you're making the most of its functionality, or you're simply wondering what to ask Alexa next, here's everything you'll want to try.
 Have fun!

 1. Give your Echo a new name

 First on your list should be making your Echo feel like it’s your own, and you can do that by giving it a brand new name.
 Go into the Settings section of the Alexa app, tap the device name, and then hit “Device Name” to call it something special.
 Like ‘Hal’, ‘Jarvis’, ‘The Terminator’ or 'Linda'.

 2. Choose what you say to wake it up